 Crackers are a good replacement for bread and make a fine substitute when making sandwiches.
 Due to their higher fat content, whole-wheat or whole-grain crackers have a shorter shelf life than their plain counterparts (check the box for expiration dates), but the extra fiber pays off when you’re particularly hungry.
 Consider vacuum-packing your crackers to prolong their freshness.

-For added value, purchase a family-sized pack of 100 percent whole great Wheat Thins.
+For added value, purchase a family-sized pack of 100 percent whole grain Wheat Thins.
 The toasted crackers give a bit more of a healthful kick and are made without high-fructose corn syrup as well.
 To buy: $4; target.com.

 Stock up on these high-energy foods—they’re healthful and convenient for snacking during a hurricane, tornado, or other emergency.
 Look for vacuum-packed containers, which prevent the nuts from oxidizing and losing their freshness.

 Choose multigrain cereals that are individually packaged so they don’t become stale after opening.

 Granola bars and power bars